AngleProtocol/angle-docs/concepts/hedging-agents/README.md

 {% endhint %}

 {% hint style="info" %}
 The exact values of the transaction fees for HAs depend on the hedge ratio (sometimes referred to as coverage ratio) of the specific agToken/collateral pair.
-You can see the current fees situation in [Angle's analytics](https://analytics.angle.money) page.
+You can see the current fees situation in the [analytics](https://analytics.angle.money) page related to the collateral/stablecoin pool in question.
 {% endhint %}

 ### Entry Transaction Fees

 The entry transaction fees for HAs is an upfront cost paid when a HA opens a position.

 The higher the hedging ratio, the more expensive it gets to be an HA.
-Conversely, HAs should be incentivized to enter positions to help hedge the protocol when the hedging ratio is low: transactions fees would be lower in this case.
+Conversely, HAs should be incentivized to enter positions to help hedge the protocol when the hedging ratio is low: transaction fees would be lower in this case.

 ![](../../.gitbook/assets/haentry.jpg)